 Campaign 2020

-Baltimore’s Republican mayoral nominee makes exaggerated claims on her resume
+Baltimore’s Republican mayoral nominee makes exaggerated claims

 Above: Republican mayoral nominee Shannon Wright describes herself as “family first, business-friendly.” (wrightformaryland.com)

-Shannon Wright, the Republican Party nominee for mayor of Baltimore, says she played a major role in litigation aimed at desegregating the city of Yonkers, New York, just north of the Bronx, years ago.
+Shannon Wright, the Republican Party nominee for mayor of Baltimore, says she played a major role in litigation aimed at desegregating the city of Yonkers, New York, just north of the Bronx, many years ago.

 On her personal website, Wright calls herself “one of the lead negotiators” in the landmark Yonkers case.